jaredbwasserman/drift/README.md

 1. Leveling up causes frame positions to reset
 1. LFG Button in Objective Tracker issues (retail)
    1. Interface Action failed due to addon happens when in combat and click on LFG button in objective tracker
-   1. Click on LFG button in objective tracker causes frames to revert
+   1. Click on LFG button in objective tracker (when window is already open) causes frames to revert
    1. Remove LFG events in code after fix